eatrabyo/dads-6003-firewall-ml/README.md

      * max_features

 ## 4. Evaluation
-Once we have obtained the best hyperparameters for each model, we will evaluate their performance using the learning curve and compare the F1-score.
+Once we have obtained the best hyperparameters for each model, we will evaluate their performance using the learning curve and compare the F1 Score.

 ### 4.1 Plotting Learning Curve
-We plot the learning curve to see the model performance.
+We plot the learning curve to see the model performances.

 ```
-train_sizes, train_scores, test_scores = learning_curve(pipe, X_train, y_train, cv=5, scoring='f1_macro')
+train_sizes, train_scores, test_scores = learning_curve(pipe, x_train, y_train, cv=5, scoring='f1_macro')

 train_scores_mean = np.mean(train_scores, axis=1)
 train_scores_std = np.std(train_scores, axis=1)